 - 1. Alterations should be compatible in size, scale, material, and character with the existing house, nearby historic buildings, houses, and the streetscape. - 2.
 Additional stories or elements that heighten the structure should be in harmony with the existing house, nearby historic buildings and the streetscape. - 3.
-The proportions of primary façades should be in keeping with the existing house and be in harmony with those of nearby historic residences and/or structures; - 4.
-Windows, entryways, and inset porches should be in the same proportions as the existing house and in harmony with those of nearby historic residences and/or structures.
+The proportions of primary façades should be in keeping with the existing house and be in harmony with those of nearby historic residences and/or structures.